USS Abraham Lincoln (CVN-72): 2000s

-In June 2004, following a 10-month docking period, the ship put to sea for the start of working up prior to deployment.
+In June 2004, following a ten-month docking period, the ship put to sea for the start of working up prior to deployment.
 During this period, a film crew was hosted aboard to produce scenes for the film Stealth, which included the presence of a full-scale model of a fictional aircraft, the F/A-37 Talon, that would feature as operating from the carrier.
-On 1 October 2004, the carrier's controlling formation was redesignated from Cruiser-Destroyer Group Three to Carrier Strike Group Nine.
+On 1 October 2004, the carrier's controlling formation was re-designated from Cruiser-Destroyer Group Three to Carrier Strike Group Nine.
 Abraham Lincoln departed for her next voyage on 15 October 2004.

 The carrier was on a port call in Hong Kong when the 9.0-magnitude 2004 Indian Ocean earthquake struck southern Asia on 26 December 2004.
-To help with the international relief effort and assist with search and rescue efforts already underway, Abraham Lincoln deployed to the hard-hit western coast of Sumatra to provide humanitarian assistance.
-The deployment was designated Operation Unified Assistance.
+To help with the international relief effort and assist with search and rescue efforts already underway, Carrier Strike Group 9, led by Abraham Lincoln deployed to the hard-hit western coast of Sumatra and Aceh in Indonesia to provide humanitarian assistance as part of Operation Unified Assistance.
 Abraham Lincoln's Air Transportation Office coordinated the flow of supplies into the region, and the carrier provided air traffic control for the relief effort.
 Sailors from Abraham Lincoln's Engineering Department Repair Division designed a potable water manifold to help bring fresh water to Aceh Province, Sumatra, with the system beginning to ship the much-needed fresh water on 4 January.

 In total, Carrier Strike Group Three delivered 5929000 lb of relief and humanitarian supplies, including 2915500 lb of food and 748410 lb of medical supplies, during Operation Unified Assistance.
 Carrier Strike Group Three received the Humanitarian Service Medal in recognition of its humanitarian assistance/disaster response (HA/DR) efforts during the OUA mission.

 In mid-January 2005, the carrier left Indonesian waters after the Indonesian government refused to allow fighter pilots assigned to Abraham Lincoln to conduct air patrols and training flights.
 By law, US carrier-based pilots must practice at least once every two to three weeks to remain "fit", otherwise they are grounded.
 Despite the move into international waters, Abraham Lincoln continued to provide support to the region until 4 February.
 During the carrier's 33 days on station, she, along with her battle group, Carrier Strike Group Nine delivered 5.7 million pounds of relief supplies.
 The 17 helicopters assigned to HSL-47 Saberhawks and HS-2 "Golden Falcons", attached to CVW-2 flew 1,747 relief missions along the western coast of Sumatra.
 The carrier's departure coincided with the arrival of the hospital ship Mercy.